-Since it’s hard to be sure 100% of the time where and when adults 18 and over can drink in public, if you don’t want the police to break up your picnic then avoid glass bottles completely (wine in a box has improved over the years), and avoid drawing attention to yourselves by keeping your alcohol in unmarked containers or tucked away in a bag.
+I don’t want to encourage anyone to break the law, so the easiest answer is to enjoy the gorgeous scenery with some sparkling water or non-alcoholic mixers.
+If you’re hell-bent on drinking alcohol anyway, and don’t want to risk the embarrassment of being caught by the police (and the fines), then at least make sure your alcohol isn’t in a glass bottle (wine in a box has improved over the years), and avoid drawing attention to yourselves by keeping it tucked away in a bag.
 And do I really need to remind you to clean up after yourselves?
 Judging by the state of the parks and quays in the morning (and the number of rats running around gorging themselves on the leftovers), clearly we can do better.
 Public trashcans full?
 You hauled your stuff all the way out there; you can haul it all back to your home to dispose of it properly if needed.
-Encourage your entourage and neighboring picnickers to do the same.
-It would be a shame if France finally decides to go the way of the US with their strict open container laws.
+Encourage your entourage and neighboring picnickers to do the same. 😉

 No Glass Bottles at All

 I thought I’d also remind you that all glass bottles, even non-alcoholic beverages in glass bottles, are banned in Parisian parks and along the Seine and Canal St Martin because the broken glass left behind has become a nuisance.